postmanlabs/labs-docs/src/pages/docs/getting-started/installation-and-updates.md

 Postman for Web is under active development.
 There are a few features you can currently only access in the desktop app, not in your browser:

-* **Find and replace**: The Postman desktop app supports [finding and replacing values in a workspace](/docs/getting-started/navigating-postman/#find-and-replace), but this function isn't available on Postman for Web yet.
+* **Find and replace** - The Postman desktop app supports [finding and replacing values in a workspace](/docs/getting-started/navigating-postman/#find-and-replace), but this function isn't available on Postman for Web yet.
-* **Certificates and proxy**: The Postman desktop app enables you to customize [certificates](/docs/sending-requests/certificates/) and [proxy configurations](/docs/getting-started/proxy/#configuring-proxy-settings).
+* **Certificates and proxy** - The Postman desktop app enables you to customize [certificates](/docs/sending-requests/certificates/) and [proxy configurations](/docs/getting-started/proxy/#configuring-proxy-settings).
 On Postman for Web, these take the browser defined value and can't be overridden by Postman.
-* **Postman Interceptor**: [Interceptor](/docs/sending-requests/capturing-request-data/interceptor/) syncs cookies from your browser to the Postman desktop app and captures network requests directly from the browser.
+* **Postman Interceptor** - [Interceptor](/docs/sending-requests/capturing-request-data/interceptor/) syncs cookies from your browser to the Postman desktop app and captures network requests directly from the browser.
 It's not possible to use Interceptor with Postman for Web.

 ## Updating Postman